Best Arm Identification with Contextual Information under a Small Gap: Proof of Lower Bound (Theorem )

-This section consists of the following three parts.
+This section consists of the following two parts.
 In the first part, we define parametric submodels as \eqref{eq:parametric_submodel} with condition~\eqref{eq:const_ate}.
 Then, in the following part, we confirm the differentiability \eqref{eq:trans} and define score functions.
-Finally, we define a set of score functions, called a tangent set in the final paragraph.

-By using the parametric submodels and tangent set, in Section~\ref{sec:semiparametric_lratio}, we demonstrate the series expansion of the log-likelihood (Lemma~\ref{lem;taylor_exp_semipara}).
-In this section and Section~\ref{sec:semiparametric_lratio}, we abstractly provide definitions and conditions for the parametric submodels and do not specify them.
-However, in Sections~\ref{sec:oberved-data} and \ref{sec:specification-score}, we show a concrete form of the parametric submodel by finding score functions satisfying the conditions imposed in this section.